-Fast-growing companies face a critical challenge.
-They must grow their revenue — and that requires constant business and technical innovation.
+Everyone wants to grow their revenue.
+But to drive ever faster growth requires constant business and technical innovation.
 Innovative companies constantly push the boundaries of their infrastructure — including payment gateways — to expand into new geographies, markets, and business lines.
 Yet, the demands they place on their business are often constrained by the limitations of their technical infrastructures.

 This often leads to innovators running into limits on their ability to adapt siloed solutions to suit their specific business and technical needs.
 This paper explores how innovative, fast-growing companies are relying on multiple payment gateways to support their unique and changing payments requirements.

 Payments Support a Great Customer Experience

 At the same time, fast-growth companies succeed by delivering a great customer experience.
 Customers that return and recommend a service demand more than just an average value.
 A vital part of that customer experience is the process of accepting payments.
 Declined transactions and long latency times for approvals can damage goodwill and reduce customers’ lifetime value.

 Plus, the inability to accept payments in the way customers demand — or in the markets that customers are in — can lead to long latency times for approvals, or even the inability to accept payments in the way customers demand or all contribute to a damaged customer experience.

 To deliver a great customer experience requires reducing these false declines, cutting latency, and ensuring that customers can pay as they prefer.
 As we’ll see in this eBook, that isn’t always simple with a single gateway.
 Yet, by connecting to multiple payment gateways, merchants regain the ability to deliver a great experience — and maximize the lifetime value of their customers.